- Co-Leader: do you have one? All troops are required to have at least two unrelated adults working together who

 to register, which is $15 per person which will cover you from

-October 1 to September 30 of the following year.
+October 1 through September 30 the following year.
+(The girl fee

 - Other Forms: there are some other forms you may wish to use to help collect information for the girls in your troop; Girl Health Card and

 - Troop Dues: you may decide to collect dues to help offset the cost of troop expenses such as badges, program supplies and activities/events.
 We recommend between $2 and $4 per month per girl.